NTheuws/linorobot2_software/README.md

     source install/setup.bash

 ## Hardware and Robot Firmware
+Next up it's time to properly start on the robot itself.
 All the hardware documentation and robot microcontroller's firmware can be found [here](https://github.com/linorobot/linorobot2_hardware).
+When it comes to assembling the robot, since its a DIY robot, all versions made will be different from eachother.
+Because of this it's impossible to give a step by step run down of how to build it from the ground up.
+Each step is generalized to offer as much guidance as possible.
+In case examples are used also make sure to compare your own choice of hardware with the example and make adjustments wherever neccessary.

 ## URDF
 ### 1. Define robot properties